KoenVanduffel/CR-6_Klipper/README.md

 Bear in mind that the CR-6 screen will not work (yet) with Klipper.

-The Fluid interface runs on any PC or mobile device in a standard web browser.
+The Fluidd interface is web-based, so it can be accessed and operated from any PC or mobile device, using a standard web browser.

 As an alternative to the CR-6 screen, KlipperScreen can be used.
 KlipperScreen runs on a series of Raspberry pi touch screens or on an old phone.
 Please check out [the KlipperScreen GitHub](https://github.com/jordanruthe/KlipperScreen) for detailed info.